pensadotech/MERN_BlankApp/README.md

 ## Steps to create a MERN skeleton application

-1. In teh root of the project folder, because was cloned or manually created, add a server file: _'server.js'_.
+1. In the root of the project folder, because was cloned or manually created, add a server file: _'server.js'_.

 2. Open the VSCode terminal.